TDE COVID PROTOCOL (PLAN FOR PROTECTION)

 Will I have an assigned instructor?

 Yes, we do NOT allow the driver to determine if they are solo or not.
-ONLY we make that determination after you get to the Yellow (level 3) run group and you meet our skill sets and knowledge required to be solo approved.
+ONLY we (The Drivers Edge) makes that determination after you are approved to the Yellow (level 3) run group and you meet our skill sets and knowledge required to be solo approved.
 We instruct in all 4 of our run group levels where needed, not just 1 or 2 run groups.
 The Drivers Edge assigns in-car instructors to all drivers who are in the Green (level 1), Blue (level 2), Yellow (level 3)*non-solo approved advanced, Red (level 4) advanced new to us non-solo approved.
 For further explanation see the next FAQ “Why does the instructor have to ride with me on track?”

 Note: if your car does NOT have a second seat please call 903 303-3000.